shellscape/webpack-serve/README.md

-  --host              Sets the host the server should listen from --http2             Instructs the server to enable HTTP2 --live-reload       Instructs the client to perform a full page reload after each build --open              Opens the default browser to the set host and port --port              Sets the port on which the server should listen --progress          Shows build progress in the client
+  --host              Sets the host the server should listen from --http2             Instructs the server to enable HTTP2 --live-reload       Instructs the client to perform a full page reload after each build --no-watch          Does not apply \`watch: true\` to the config, allowing for greater customization --open              Opens the default browser to the set host and port --port              Sets the port on which the server should listen --progress          Shows build progress in the client